InfinityIntegral/SGEXTN/README.md

 Thus this project: SGEXTN

 Note that "SGX" is short for "SGEXTN", the project name, and is used as a prefix for all classes and structs.
 It does not reference anything else.
+"SGU" is short for "SGEXTN User Defined Class", these are classes that the programmer should write code in, unlike the SGX classes which the programmer should not touch.
+You are strongly recommended to began the name of application-specific classes with "SGC" for "SGEXTN-powered Application Custom Class".

 ## Built with...
 - Qt (C++ GUI framework)